Kitware/ParaView/Web/Documentation/guides/py_launcher/README.md

     });

 The following client will trigger a __POST__ request on __http://localhost:8080/paraview__ with the given __config__ object as payload.
-As a response the server should return the same __config__ object with additional keys such as:
+As a response, the server should return the same __config__ object with additional keys such as:

 - __sessionURL__: contains the WebSocket URL where the client should connect to in order to connect to the newly started process. (ws://localhost:8080/proxy?id=2354623546)
 - __secret__: contains the password that should be used to authenticate the client on the WebSocket connection.
-- __id__: contains the session ID that can be used to query the launcher in order to retreive the full connection information.
+- __id__: contains the session ID that can be used to query the launcher in order to retrieve the full connection information.

-In case of a 2 step connection, a client may want to trigger a __GET__ request on __http://localhost:8080/paraview/${sessionID}__ in order to get the full __config__ object illustred earlier.
+In the case of a two-step connection, a client may want to trigger a __GET__ request on __http://localhost:8080/paraview/${sessionID}__ in order to get the full __config__ object illustrated earlier.

-Then, the launcher should also be capable of stopping a running process by triggering a __DELETE__ request on __http://localhost:8080/paraview/${sessionID}__ which will also returned the same __config__ object illustred earlier.
+The launcher should now also be capable of stopping a running process by triggering a __DELETE__ request on __http://localhost:8080/paraview/${sessionID}__.
+This will return the same __config__ object illustrated earlier.

-### RESTful Cheatsheet
+### RESTful Cheat sheet

 | URL                       | HTTP Method | Upload content | Download content |
 |:-------------------------:|:-----------:|:--------------:|:----------------:|